laytenter/Insider-London/_posts/2013-11-07-street-art-roundup-london.md

 ---
+title: Street Artist Roundup
+date: '2013-11-07 11:51:18'
+categories:
+- blog
+- London Street Art &amp; Graffiti
 id: 8985
-title: Street Artist Roundup
-date: 2013-11-07T11:51:18+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=8985
-permalink: /street-art-roundup-london/
+permalink: "/street-art-roundup-london/"
-categories:
-  - blog
-  - 'London Street Art &amp; Graffiti'
 tags:
 - 616
 - ben wilson
 - C215
 - Christiaan Nagel
 - Joe Iurato
 - RAE
 - SPQR
 - Street Art
 - street artists
 - the red market
 - Thierry Noir
+slug: street-art-roundup-london

 ---
 <p style="text-align: left;">
   As 2013 enters its final months, it seemed like a good time to do a quick roundup of our interviews with street artists and street art posts.
 Are there any street artists that you would like to see featured in the upcoming year?